 At 729km and taking almost ten hours, the Nordland line is Norway's longest single train journey.
 The railway crosses 293 bridges, ploughs through 154 tunnels and crosses the Arctic circle on its epic journey northwards from Trondheim to Bodø.

-At the time of writing, a train leaves Trondheim at 7.38am and arrives into Bodø at 5.28pm.
-There's also a night train leaving Trondheim at 11.40am, which arrives at 9.15am.
+At the time of writing, a train leaves Trondheim at 7.49am and arrives into Bodø at 5.44pm.
+There's also a night train leaving Trondheim at 11.05pm, which arrives into Bodø at 9.05am.

 A different experience

 It's a different story in the winter, when blankets of snow can create a stunning vista – for as long as there is daylight to see it, of course!

-Locals use this service to travel between the towns and remote villages along the line, while many tourists are making the long journey to the Lofoten islands.
+Locals use this service to travel between the towns and remote villages along the line, while many tourists are making the long overland journey to the Lofoten islands.

 Why visit Bodø?